Marietta, Georgia: Culture

-The Big Chicken is a landmark on U.S. 41.
+The Big Chicken, which currently sits on top of a KFC restaurant, has been a landmark on U.S. 41 and Roswell Road since 1963.

 Miramax Films and Disney filmed scenes of the 1995 movie Gordy here.
 The 2014 film Dumb and Dumber To filmed a scene in the Marietta Square.

-The city includes the Kennesaw House, one of only four buildings in Marietta not burned to the ground in Sherman's March to the Sea.
-The Kennesaw House is home to the Marietta Museum of History which tells the history of Marietta and Cobb County.
+The city includes the Kennesaw House, one of only four commercial buildings in Marietta not burned to the ground in Sherman's March to the Sea.
+The Kennesaw House is home to the Marietta History Center which tells the history of Marietta and Cobb County.